the agile way

 Nor effort nor limit,

-Nor beginning nor center.
+Nor reason nor purpose.

-Their form to the flow of forms:
+To the flow of forms:

 Bending to straighten,

-Emptying to renew,
+Emptying to fill,

 Failing to learn,